keeks-mtl/petiole/testing.md

     - Inputs for first & last name has to be filled with just letters and hyphens.
     - Email has to follow correct email pattern.
     - Username & password can only have letters (lowercase & uppercase) and numbers.
-- If user chooses a username that already exists when they submit the form they are flashed a message that informs them that the username already exists.
+- If user chooses a username that already exists when they submit the form they are flashed. a message that informs them that the username already exists.
 - Once registered the user is redirected to the user's profile page with a flash message informing them they are registered.

 #### Responsiveness Testing
 - On screen sizes small and bigger the form labels & inputs are inline.